xge3/hello-world/README.md

 # hello-world

-This first time to use github.
+The first time to use github.

+Hi!
+I'm new here.
+Let's study together. ^&^